 Microfiltration is convenient and effective process for purifying, separating, and clarifying protein solutions for a range of applications in biopharmaceuticals, large molecule therapies, and cell culture.
 When separating particles of interest from the sample, analyte binding and retentiveness are important factors to consider.
 Avoiding protein loss from molecular binding to the membrane surface or interior geometry is essential when filtering a proteinaceous sample.
 This non-specific protein binding results from physicochemical interactions of the membrane with the analyte and reduces the rate of sample protein recovery.
 Non-specific protein binding is also dependent upon the solution concentration, as high solution concentrations saturate the available membrane binding sites more quickly than dilute concentrations.
 Therefore, selecting a cut disc membrane material with low binding characteristics not only helps prevent sample loss but also ensures excellent recovery of sample proteins.

-The graph and tables below compare the non-specific binding tendencies of four different Millipore® polymeric membranes to the membranes of four competing vendors.
+The graph and table below compare the non-specific binding tendencies of five different Millipore® cut disc membrane filter types to the cut disc membrane filter types of four competing vendors.
 Sample membranes were immersed and soaked in a 1 mg/mL goat gamma-globulin solution in phosphate-buffered saline (PBS) containing 125I-(goat IgG) at a concentration of 0.1 µCi/mL.
-The 13 mm cut disc filters were washed with PBS and subsequently analyzed with a gamma counter to quantitate the radiolabeled protein bound to the membranes.
+Hydrophobic membranes were pre-wetted in isopropanol and then rinsed with Milli-Q® water prior to addition of the tracer solution.
+Then, discs were washed with PBS three times and assayed for bound radioactivity using a gamma counter.

 To continue reading please sign in or create an account.Don't Have An Account?